tohkm22-del/Stellar-Systems---A-New-Beginning/README.md

 If there are any other issue report them to me, thank you!

 ### INSTALLATION
-Download and unzip the Stellar Systems, put Stellar Systems into your GameData.
+Download and unzip the Stellar Systems, and put the Stellar Systems into your GameData.

 |  DEPENDENCIES  |
 | -------------- |